BibLaTeX Guide: Modern Bibliography Management in LaTeX

 \citeyear{einstein1905} % 1905

-\citetitle{einstein1905} % Zur Elektrodynamik bewegter Körper
+\citetitle{einstein1905} % Zur Elektrodynamik bewegter Körper Multiple cites, page references, and notes

 \cite{einstein1905,knuth1984,turing1950}

-% Numeric styles
+% Numeric

 \usepackage[style=numeric]{biblatex}

-% Author-year styles
+% Author-year

 \usepackage[style=authoryear]{biblatex}

-\usepackage[style=authoryear-comp]{biblatex} % Compressed
+\usepackage[style=authoryear-comp]{biblatex}

-% Author-title styles
+% Author-title and verbose

 \usepackage[style=authortitle]{biblatex}